TIW-2016-17/tiwlabs/lab3/README.md

 12. invokes the service with that parameter and displays the message in the browser.r.
     13. The URL will be: http://localhost:8080/laboratories/welcome?name=xxx

-> For this exercise the recommended documentation is the official [tutorial EJBs](https://docs.oracle.com/javaee/7/tutorial/partentbeans.htm#BNBLR)
+> For this exercise the recommended documentation is the official [EJBs tutorial](https://docs.oracle.com/javaee/7/tutorial/partentbeans.htm#BNBLR)

 ## Exercise2.
 JMS